StanfordASL/frank-wolfe-traffic/README.md

 # Modified Routing Framework

-This repository contains C++14 implementation for congestion-aware traffic assignment and autonmous mobility-on-demand routing.
+This repository contains C++14 implementation for congestion-aware traffic assignment (TA) and autonmous mobility-on-demand routing (AMoD).
 The code is based on the repository [Routing Framework](https://github.com/vbuchhold/routing-framework).
 The main additions that are provided in the current repository include the following:

-* Support for computing rebalancing flows for autonomous mobility-on-demand routing, as described in Solovey, Salazar, and Pavone: “Scalable and Congestion-aware Routing for Autonomous Mobility-on-Demand via Frank-Wolfe Optimization”, in *Robotics: Science and Systems*, 2019.
+* Support for computing rebalancing flows for autonomous mobility-on-demand routing (AMoD), as described in Solovey, Salazar, and Pavone: “Scalable and Congestion-aware Routing for Autonomous Mobility-on-Demand via Frank-Wolfe Optimization”, in *Robotics: Science and Systems*, 2019.

 * Batched OD-pairs that specify the number of passengers travelling between every origin-destination, rather than having exactly one passenger for each pair.